Cost-Sensitive Support Vector Machines: Example-dependent cost-sensitive learning

 In dealing with the example dependent cost sensitive learning problem we extend the CS-SVM loss of (\ref{eq:CSlossSVMmm}) to the ED-CS-Hinge defined as

-the ED-CS-Hinge loss function inherits the benefits of the CS-SVM loss including the added flexibility of choosing an asymmetric margin of the loss when compared to the ED-BP-Hinge .
-In the experimental section we implement an example dependent cost sensitive SVM based on the ED-CS-Hinge loss and show significant improvement over the ED-BP-Hinge based SVM and other SVM based algorithms on the KDD98 dataset.
+the ED-CS-Hinge loss function inherits the benefits of the CS-SVM loss including the added flexibility of choosing an asymmetric margin of the loss when compared to the ED-BP-Hinge.
+In the experimental study we implement an example dependent cost sensitive SVM based on the ED-CS-Hinge loss and show an improvement over the ED-BP-Hinge based SVM and other SVM based algorithms on the KDD98 dataset.